 Regardless of your age or physical health, it’s important to have regular eye exams.
 Half of all blindness can be prevented by running through comprehensive eye exam tests.
 Having an annual eye exam is crucial in protecting your eyesight.
-These examinations allow our eye doctor to detect changes in vision so that alterations in glasses or contact lens prescriptions may be made to optimize how you see the world.
+These examinations allow your Concord eye doctor to detect changes in vision so that alterations in glasses or contact lens prescriptions may be made to optimize how you see the world.
 In addition, an ocular health examination is performed to screen for diseases of the eye.
 Many eye diseases, if detected early, can be treated successfully without total vision loss.
 Eye exams can uncover both eye and systemic (entire body) problems; by identifying potential risks early, preventative care can be taken to reduce vision loss.

 During a complete eye exam, our Doctor of Optometry will not only determine the best options in prescription eyeglasses or contact lenses for good vision, but will also examine your eyes to assess how your eyes work together and evaluate the blood vessels and nerves at the back of the eye as an indicator of your overall health.